 City of Bloomington

 Matching grants starting at $2,000 to Bloomington, Indiana neighborhood groups for non-traditional capital projects that will enhance or improve public spaces in local communities.
-A mandatory informational meeting will be held on January 29, 2018, and a letter of intent is due February 20, 2018.
+Applicants are required to attend a mandatory informational meeting and submit a letter of intent before applying.

 Improvement projects include physical improvement projects, public art, and design for a future capital improvement.
 Projects should improve or enhance public spaces in the neighborhoods through capital expenditure.

 Past projects include neighborhood signs, restoration of historic sidewalks, playground equipment, and landscaping.

 The Neighborhood Improvement Grant is designed for a neighborhood driven process to complete projects that are supported by the residents.
 HAND does encourage partnerships, but the grant must be administered by member(s) of the neighborhood.
 Partnering institutions may not take the lead on projects requesting Neighborhood Improvement funds.

 GrantWatch ID#: 178750